pfefferle/wordpress-webmention/readme.md

 If you want to add a more complex request handler, you should take a look at the `webmention_request` action and the `default_request_handler`.

-## Upgrade Notice ##

-### 3.0.0 ###
-This update brings the plugin into compliance with the draft standard.
-As a result, some filters and actions have changed.
-Please check any dependent code before updating.

 ## Changelog ##

 Project maintined on github at [pfefferle/wordpress-webmention](https://github.com/pfefferle/wordpress-webmention).